Connecticut Energy Education

 - A true "act locally" learning activity that engages students and adults both in school and in the community with issues of energy usage and conservation.

 - This is a long-term project - not a simple activity.
-A great deal of planning and prep work is required on the part of the teachers in order to make this work in a successful way.
+A great deal of planning and prep work is required on the part of the teachers in order to make this work successfully.

 Technical Details/Ease of Use

-- Well-suited for a course with a flexible curriculum, as a independent study project, or a project for an environmental club etc.
+- Well-suited for a course with a flexible curriculum, as a independent study project, or a project for an environmental club.

 Next Generation Science Standards See how this Activity supports: